Updated July 27, 2017

 The first section of this post includes the things I look for and tips I would offer if you want to get your guest post accepted.
 The second section includes tips for after your guest post is accepted.
 At the end is a suggestion if you want to do something other than guest posting.

-1. Guest post on sites where your potential readers hang out
+1. Guest post on sites where your potential audience hangs out (and are high quality)

 You want traffic that sticks.
-You want people to be so intrigued by your guest post that they click over to your blog (via your link in the bio) and find even more great info they love.
+You want people to be so intrigued by your guest post they click over to your site (via your link in the bio) and find even more great info they love.

-Writing a guest post takes time and energy (it should anyway), so don’t waste them by submitting your content to a site whose readers aren’t your target audience.
+Writing a guest post takes time and energy (it should anyway), so don’t waste yours by submitting your content to a site whose readers aren’t your target audience.
 If you do, you might see a spike in traffic temporarily, but it won’t last long.

 2. Submit only original content; avoid duplicate content

 Your guest post should not be a post you have already published on your blog or elsewhere.
 I have rejected submissions for this reason alone.
 Some of them would otherwise have been good fits.

 Unless there is an explicit understanding between you and the blog owner about using content you’ve published elsewhere, it’s respectful and wise to write something original.
 To me, it demonstrates care and concern for them and their readers, not just getting traffic for yourself.

 There’s also this thing called duplicate content.
 Spend any length of time building a website or writing a blog and you’re sure to hear about duplicate content.
 There are a lot of confusing, insufficient and inaccurate explanations of the concept.
 I am not an expert on duplicate content myself, so I take my cues from those who are.
 Duplicate content involves search engines so perhaps the most notable “expert” on the subject of duplicate content is Google.
 Another resource is Yoast’s post Duplicate Content: causes and solutions.
 But let me take a stab at it…